 When deciding which color jerkbait I am going to fish I have a few guidelines I follow.
-When the water is clear I fish natural patterns.
-When the water is dirty I fish highly contrasting bright patterns.
+The most simple rule, when the water is clear I fish natural patterns.
+When the water is murky or dirty, I fish highly contrasting and vivid patterns.

 Below, I will explain my rationale, on how I go about selecting the colors I am going to fish.

 If you want to know what the best jerkbaits for trout fishing are head over to my review page here.

 Start with what work previously

 If you have been fishing for a while, and you know that the trout strike a gold jerkbait before, in similar conditions then start with using a gold bait.
 If you are a new angler, and this is the first time on the river then try and see what other anglers are fishing and copy them.

 If you are on the river by yourself, then you just have to take a chance and select a color using my guidelines below.